 Cream rises to the top with Jeremy McLachlan returning to the Seattle Salty's Restaurant December 2005 as their Executive Chef.
-"The kitchen is excited to work with one of their own," says Managing Partner David Scherling.
-"Jeremy worked as Sous Chef in the Alki kitchen for several years before his promotion to Executive Chef in Portland two years ago," says David.
+"The kitchen is excited to work with one of their own," says Managing Partner Chris Darst.
+"Jeremy worked as Sous Chef in the Alki kitchen for several years before his promotion to Executive Chef in Portland two years ago," says Chris.
 "We were as sad to see him leave back then as we are happy to have him return.
 We both want to make the Alki restaurant the best it can be."

 The charismatic McLachlan was born and raised in Vancouver, Washington, where at the tender age of 18 he started his culinary career at Salty's on the Columbia just across the river in Portland.
 After four years, he transferred to the Redondo Beach Salty's and stayed for almost a year before his promotion to Alki Sous Chef, where he spent three years under the tutelage of Executive Chef Byron Shultz.
 His promotion to Executive Chef at Salty's on the Columbia brought him back to the Oregon area and into the spotlight where he received rave reviews from local media food writers for his attention to detail.

 "My love is to create great dishes with fresh seafood, as we are a seafood restaurant, but not forget the meat lovers.
 My goal is to match exceptional food with our incredible view,"

 Trained in French technique and with a flair for working with fresh local ingredients, McLachlan is set to take the helm at Alki, one of the top 100 restaurants in the nation ranked by Restaurants and Institutions magazine.
 His first move was to fashion a new menu.